Afzar26/Data-Science/README.md

 # WELCOME TO THE DATA SCIENCE REPOSITORY
-Welcome to the IBM Professional Data Science project repository!
+This is my IBM Professional Data Science project repository!
 This repository contains all my work done in cousera.